MoriartyJam/app-blog_list/README.md

 1.Project's Title

-An app that posts all blogs and their articles in one custom section.
+An private app that posts all blogs and their articles in one custom section.

 2.Project Description